chelahcynthia/Project1/README.md

 ### Project Description
 A log in sign up form using HTML and CSS.
 This form allows users to register and login.
 ### License
-This app is under an MIT License, which allowa full use to edit and contribute to this code.
+This app is under an MIT License, which allows full use to edit and contribute to this code.
 See the 'LICENSE' file for more information.

 MIT License